bhanuc/node.js-unrivalled/README.md

-This book fills in the missing portions of other node.js book and talks specifically about running node.js in production.
+This book fills in the missing portions of other node.js book.
+It starts from node.js basics then runs you through connect , express and finally helps to runyour node.js application in production.

 Timeline - 1st draft by 31 Jan 2014.

-Provisional Title and subtitle
-Node.js in Production.

 #Description -
 Learn Node.js Framework from scratch.
 From connect to express.js , We have covered you entirely.